 One of the big advantages of hydropower is what’s called pumped hydro, which is kind of like turning hydro energy systems into giant rechargeable (watery) batteries.

 It starts out the way you’d expect – water falls, turbines turn, hey presto, electricity.
 But instead of letting the water flow on, they catch it in another reservoir below the first.
 That way, they can pump water back

 up to the reservoir it came from and start the process again.

 The clever thing about the system is that the pumping process uses excess electricity – usually during the day when demand is low, and more electricity is coming from solar and wind power.
-Then, when those other renewable resources
+Then, when those other renewable energy

-aren’t available, they’ve got water at the ready to make hydroelectricity.
+resources aren’t available, they’ve got water at the ready to make hydroelectricity.

 Pumped hydro is the next big thing on Hydro Tasmania’s list as part of their Battery of the Nation project.
 Having water stored this way means that even when solar and wind power can’t be generated, we’ve still got a way of generating renewable